InvestMoat

 BundlingINTACT

 Hardware switches + EOS software + CloudVision management + support contracts create a full-stack bundle.
 Customers who adopt CloudVision subscriptions become dependent on Arista's hardware roadmap; separating them requires replacing both layers simultaneously.
+New liquid-cooling and 1.6T platform options deepen the hardware–software stack for AI fabrics.

 AI-Resilient Moats